flipp-oss/deimos/README.md

 class MyConsumer < Deimos::ActiveRecordConsumer
   record_class Widget

-  class << self
-    # Optional override, returns true by default.
-    # When this method returns true, a record corresponding to the message
-    # is created/updated.
-    # When this method returns false, message processing is skipped and a
-    # corresponding record will NOT be created/updated.
-    def process_message?(payload)
-      super
-    end
-  end

   # Optional override of the way to fetch records based on payload and
   # key.
 Default is to use the key to search the primary key of the table.
   # Only used in non-batch mode.